Zhangrn0916/RealTimeModelRender/README.md

 In this project, I assume  that the lightpoint and eyepoint are infinitely far awary.
 And there is only one light source.

-Apply Phong Illumintaion Model with Constant Shading and Gouraud Shading, /** Phong Shading method is ongoing. **//
+Apply Phong Illumintaion Model with Constant Shading and Gouraud Shading in ViewTransform.java /** Phong Shading method is ongoing. **//

 Would implement this model in C++ in the future